-Wherever you live there is likely to be water close by, whether it’s a canal cutting through town, a brook babbling away in a secluded wood, or a local lake, pond or reservoir.
-These can be wonderful places for a walk, and even better for getting close to nature – for where there’s water, there’s wildlife!
+Wherever you live there is likely to be water close by.
+Whether it’s a canal cutting through town, a brook babbling away in a secluded wood, or a local lake, pond or reservoir.
+These can be wonderful places for a walk, and even better for getting close to nature.
+Where there’s water, there’s wildlife!

 The first creatures you catch sight of are likely to be birds.
 Swans sailing serenely across the surface, a mallard herding a row of fluffy ducklings, or a grey heron stalking the shallows, poised to pluck an unsuspecting fish from the water.
 If you’re lucky, you might see a flash of colour in the form of a kingfisher or a grey wagtail.

 Kingfishers are one of the nation’s favourite birds, probably because they’re also one of our most colourful!
 They’re often seen as a flash of electric blue low over the water’s surface, but when they perch they reveal a blazing orange breast.
 They tilt and bob their head, spotting fish and calculating the perfect angle of attack, before plunging into the water to grab one.

 Grey wagtails have a deceptively dull name, as males are a bright, sunshine yellow from their breast to their undertail.
 They like stretches of flowing freshwater, from urban canals to rocky upland streams.
 They’ll perch on the bank or on objects poking up from the water, furiously wagging their tail, before zipping out to snatch insects from the air.